KHMuller/khmuller.github.io/about/index.md

 To contact me, please send an email to "karlheinz at gmail dot com".
 I live in Montreal, Canada.

+### Ranking Criteria

+- **Accessibility**: Availability and comfort of public transportation to the park
+- **Variety**: Habitats, variety in species, seasonality
+- **Photography**: Attractive for a photographer?
+Approaching subjects, video recording, disturbances and distractions

+Giving -1, 0 or +1 point for disadvantageous, neutral, advantageous

 | Park | Accessibility | Variety | Photography | Total |
 | --- | --- | --- | --- | --- |